scanoss/scanoss.py/CLIENT_HELP.md

 ```

 ### Converting RAW results into other formats
-The following command provides the capability to convert the RAW scan results from a SCANOSS scan into multiple different formats, including CycloneDX, SPDX Lite, CSV, etc.
+The following command provides the capability to convert the RAW scan results from a SCANOSS scan into multiple different formats, including CycloneDX, SPDX Lite, CSV and GitLab Code Quality Report.
 For the full set of formats, please run:
 ```bash
 scanoss-py cnv --help